Weight calculation (window)

 Load metre

-Here you can specify the weight factor Opter should use for weight calculation of the dimension Load metre.
+Here you can specify which weighting factor Opter should use when performing the weight calculation for the dimension Load metre.

 For instructions, see above the table.